Ekultek/ruby_practice_theOdinProject/chess/README.txt

 Functionality pending:
 -stalemate
--En passant
 -castling

-Learned: don't use global variables. what a headache.
+Learned: don't use global variables. what a headache :)